-Hiring your first employees to help build your new business means it’s time to figure out what your startup compensation structure will look like.
+Hiring your first employees to help build your new business means it’s time to figure out what your compensation structure will look like.
 Determining how to pay employees in a startup is no simple task, but the key is to strike the right balance that enables you to compete for talent while staying within your means.

-Deciding where to spend finite resources can be difficult, especially for business owners who have never designed startup compensation packages before, Chin says.
-Here are several tips to help you figure out how to pay employees in a startup — and keep your new employees happy.
+Deciding where to spend finite resources can be difficult, especially for business owners who have never designed startup compensation packages before.
+Here are several tips to help you figure out how to pay employees in a startup—and keep your new employees happy.

-“Consider structures that promote additional work towards company objectives like bonuses and commissions, which can reduce fixed salary costs but still meet prospective employees’ needs.
+For instance, pay structures that promote additional work towards company objectives like bonuses and commissions can reduce fixed salary costs but still meet prospective employees’ needs.
 These types of incentives also keep your employees more engaged in their work.

 Additionally, employers with fewer than 50 full-time employees are not required to provide health insurance benefits (or pay the tax penalty for refusing to do so).
 While offering affordable health benefits is a good idea, and something many employees are looking for, you may find that as a startup, you just can’t afford it yet.
-In that case, examine other benefits that could be appealing to the startup employee, such as wellness programs or flexible work schedules.
+In that case, examine other benefits that could be appealing to the startup employee, such as wellness programs, flexible savings accounts (FSAs), or flexible work schedules.

 There isn’t always a culture of transparency around compensation, and it’s still a matter of taboo to openly discuss salaries.
 However, it shouldn’t be a black box and employees should have some sense of where they are on the compensation ladder.
 This is why a policy based on open salaries can avoid significant headaches in the future.

-“If the top employee earns X, then the lower employee should earn X minus Y, based on experience and other factors,” Tremblay says.
+For example, if the top employee earns X, then the lower employee should earn X minus Y, based on experience and other factors.
 Transparent startup compensation packages can keep everyone on the same page and avoid misunderstandings or disappointment.
 Even if company salaries are mostly opaque, you can still communicate a percentage range and frequency of raises (and how they align with performance metrics) and cost of living increases.

 However, if you use transparent contracts, avoid guaranteeing long-term employment or substantial severance payments to anyone, because doing so can hamper innovation or change.
 It requires a certain balance, since you want to retain top talent by providing encouragement and security without limiting your future options.

 Take a cue from the next generation of business owners as they redefine small business management.
 They often prioritize soft skills and building a vibrant company culture.
-So, as you decide how to pay employees in a startup, consider making these your priorities, too.
+So, as you decide how to pay employees in a startup, consider prioritizing certain soft skills, too, such as:

-Finally, think carefully before sharing equity, Wood says.
+Finally, think carefully before sharing equity.
 While it’s often seen as an easy to way to round out a startup’s salary structure, it’s not always a good fit.
-“Not every employee needs or wants to become an owner, and owners may not want every employee as a co-owner,” Wood says.
+Some employees may not need nor want to become owners, and not all employers want to give up too much of their company.

 Instead, consider sharing profits through incentive compensation plans, which ties compensation to performance.
 These plans can be just as useful in attracting and retaining talent as it is a way of compensating employees when you’re struggling to get your business going.

-Once you’ve figured out how to pay new employees in a startup, you need to find candidates who have the right skills and believe in your mission.
-While recruiting for a startup presents unique challenges, it’s entirely doable with the right mindset and tools.
-Get expert recruiting advice and the latest in hiring trends by signing up for Monster Hiring Solutions today.
+Once you’ve figured out how to structure you startup compensation packages, you’ll need to find candidates who have the right skills and believe in your mission.
+While hiring for a startup presents unique challenges, it’s entirely doable with the right mindset and tools.
+Our actionable management tips and updates on hiring trends, delivered free to your inbox, can give you an assist.